Read Original Version (CLB5+) You are reading the Simple Version (CLB3-4)

 Louis Riel, founder of Manitoba, was a Métis

 - It is held in the western Whiteshell area of Manitoba, regarded as Manito Ahbee or “where the Creator sits” in the Ojibway language.
+It is sacred place for the Indigenous Peoples.

 - Louis Riel was a teacher and a leader.